 Dominos has always been somewhat of a trend-setter when it comes to delivering exceptional CX - from their "Tweet-to-order" strategy to the rise of "DOM The Pizza Bot," the brand has actively sought ways to make their customer's lives easier:

-Notice the number of channels and platforms the users can use to place an order with the brand!
-Truth be told, this brand is customer-convenience at its best.
+Have you noticed the number of channels and platforms the users can use to place an order with the brand?

 Handy tip: According to research, "79% of Twitter users like to discover what’s new, making it the top platform for discovery."
 So if you're looking to branch out and reach a wider, more universal target audience, it's time to start Tweeting!

 Online Shopping will be Integrated to Social Platforms